 Automatic spell checking is disabled by default, as indicated by the selection of Disabled.

-However, manual spell checking is still available, and can be started with the Tools > Check Spelling command (see section "Manual spell checking" beginning on page 287).
+However, manual spell checking is still available, and can be started with the Tools > Check Spelling command.
+See section "Manual spell checking" (page 290).

-Check spelling as you type
+■ Check spelling as you type

-If you enable this option, TextMaker will check the spelling of text as you type.
-As soon as you make a mistake, a dialog box will appear to facilitate a correction (see section "Spell checking as you type" beginning on page 289).
+If you choose this option, TextMaker will check the spelling of text as you type.
+When you make a mistake, a dialog box will appear to facilitate a correction.
+See section "Spell checking as you type" (page 291).